 Each student designs their own customized weighting for the different components of the course from the allowed ranges listed at right.
 Total weighting must add up to 100%.
-Each component is described in detail during class and feedback is provided on early work for each component prior to the selection deadline, which is at the end of the first 4 weeks of class.
+Each component is described in detail during class and feedback is provided on the first 1-Page Paper prior to the selection deadline, which is at the end of the second week of class.
 After the selection deadline passes all grading choices are final and cannot be changed.
 Three examples of the many possible combinations are shown below.
 Please use 5% increments.

-Course Component / lilowed i tarige
+Course Component Allowed Range

 Mandatory Reflection 5%

-In-Class Participation Activities 0-25%
+In-Class Activities 0-25%

-Collection of 1-Page Written Essays 35-50%
+Collection of Written 1-Page Papers 35-50%

-Smartphone Telescope Observing Project 0-50%
+Telescope Moon Observing Project 0-35%

-Solar System Video Documentary Project 0-50%
+Cosmic Calendar Video Documentary Project 0-50%